Białystok Cathedral

-The Cathedral Basilica of the Assumption of the Blessed Virgin Mary (Bazylika archikatedralna Wniebowzięcia Najświętszej Maryi Panny w Białymstoku) also called Białystok Cathedral is a Roman Catholic cathedral in the city of Bialystok in Poland.
+The Cathedral Basilica of the Assumption of the Blessed Virgin Mary (Bazylika archikatedralna Wniebowzięcia Najświętszej Maryi Panny w Białymstoku) also called Białystok Cathedral, is a Roman Catholic cathedral in Białystok in Poland.
 It was designed by architect Józef Pius Dziekoński.
 The three-nave church is 90 meters long and can accommodate 9,500 worshipers.
 The two towers reach 72.5 meters high.
-It is the main church of the Roman Catholic Archdiocese of Bialystok and acquired the status of basílica in 1985 by decision of Pope John Paul II.
+It is the main church of the Archdiocese of Białystok and acquired the status of basílica in 1985 by decision of Pope John Paul II.